 When it comes to time to find a good realtor, you have a lot of options of finding one.
 But like all professionals there are some good real estate agents and some that are less that stellar.
-While there are some pitfalls out there, finding a good realtor is easier that you think.
+While there are some pitfalls out there, finding a good real estate agent is easier that you think.
 Here are our tips for finding a good real estate agent to help your house hunting.

 Finding a real estate agent is your first BIG step towards buying your very first home.
 It’s a big financial decision and you want to make sure you choose your agent wisely.
 These tips will help and should include asking friends, local real estate agencies, google, and our favorite open houses.

-Hiring a realtor ensures you have a professional in your corner guiding you through the maze of first-time home buying.
-You can attempt to do it on your own, but that often opens you up to many potential pitfalls that a realtor can help you avoid.
+Hiring a real estate agent ensures you have a professional in your corner guiding you through the maze of first-time home buying.
+You can attempt to do it on your own, but that often opens you up to many potential pitfalls that a real estate agent can help you avoid.